XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/compliance-guidelines.md

 ---
 html: stablecoin-compliance-guidelines.html
 parent: stablecoins.html
+seo:
-blurb: Stablecoin issuers are responsible for complying with local regulations and reporting to appropriate agencies.
+    description: Stablecoin issuers are responsible for complying with local regulations and reporting to appropriate agencies.
 labels:
   - Tokens
 ---